secretstartups/handbook/people-group/general-onboarding/onboarding-buddies/index.html.md

 ## Buddy Program

 In an effort to recognize buddies who go above and beyond to support new team members and help them feel welcome, we have implemented a Buddy Program.
-Once every quarter, the People Experience team will evaluate the onboarding buddy feedback provided in the [Onboarding Survey](https://docs.google.com/forms/d/1sigbOqWKuEtGyLROghvivgWErRnfbUI1_-57XhAwu_8/edit) filled out by new team members after their first 30 days at GitLab [^1].
-All of the onboarding buddies from this form will be entered into a raffle at the end of the quarter.
-The People Experience team will randomly select 3 winners. [^2] All 3 winners will receive a $22 discount code to use in the GitLab swag store.
+Once every quarter, the People Experience team will evaluate the onboarding buddy feedback provided in the [Onboarding Survey](https://docs.google.com/forms/d/1sigbOqWKuEtGyLROghvivgWErRnfbUI1_-57XhAwu_8/edit) filled out by new team members after their first 30 days at GitLab.
+To qualify,m the onboarding buddy needs to receive a score of 3 or higher to be entered into a raffle at the end of the quarter.

+The People Experience team will randomly select 3 winners.
+All 3 winners will receive a $22 discount code to use in the GitLab swag store.

-[^1]: If the new team member does not complete the **Onboarding Survey**, the onboarding buddy will not be entered into the raffle.
+- If the new team member does not complete the **Onboarding Survey**, the onboarding buddy will not be entered into the raffle.
-[^2]: In case of a buddy being selected twice, a re-draw will take place.
+- In case of a buddy being selected twice, a re-draw will take place.

 ## How Can I Become An Onboarding Buddy?